jfpoilpret/fast-arduino-lib/README.md

 5. Pin Change Interrupt support (done)
 6. Software UART support (done)
 7. SPI support (done)
-8. External Pin Interrupt support (done for ATmega328)
+8. External Pin Interrupt support (done)

-8'.
-External Pin Interrupt support (for ATmega2560 and ATtinyX4)
 9. Real Time Timer support

 10. NRF24L01P support
 11. Trace support (including PROGMEM strings support)
+12. Support of bandgap reference
-12. More boards variants support (Leonardo, ATtinyX5)
+13. More boards variants support (Leonardo, ATtinyX5)
-13. ...
+14. ...
 To be determined later, based on my own projects needs

+Some refactoring is also planned, in order to revisit current way to support multiple boards with different capabilities, based on a "traits" approach.
+This has started with initial RTT implementation.

 The following features are not in roadmap currently: